GoogleCloudPlatform/dataflow-stt-auto-caption/README.md

 # Automatic WebVTT Caption From Streaming STT API By Using Dataflow
-This repo contains a reference implementation to capture caption in [WebVTT](https://en.wikipedia.org/wiki/WebVTT) format by processing <b>interium response</b> received from streaming STT(SpeechToText) API.
+This repo contains a reference implementation to capture caption in [WebVTT](https://en.wikipedia.org/wiki/WebVTT) format by processing <b>interim response</b> received from streaming STT(SpeechToText) API.
 The goal is to provide an easy to use automated solution to process audio clips  in real time by using GCS, PubSub and Dataflow.

 ## Table of Contents
 * [Context](#context).